OCA99/PhysicsII-RaceCar/README.md

 # PhysicsII-RaceCar CITM
 We are 3 second year students from CITM University in Barcelona.
-We have been asked to develope a Racing Car game using OpenGL, Bullet and SDL libraries.
+We have been asked to develop a Racing Car game using OpenGL, Bullet and SDL libraries.

 There is at least one constrait of any type, we used a trooley in order to achieve this effect.
 #### 📷 Screenshot 📷
 ![](Screenshots/citm_for_speed.png)
 #### 🚥 How to Play 🚥
 Your challenge will be to complete 3 Level of the Game without running out of lifes.
 You will have 3 lifes on each level.

-Lvl 1: Complete 3 Laps.
+**Lvl 1**: Complete 3 Laps.

-Lvl 2: Complete the Path without falling.
+**Lvl 2**: Complete the Path without falling.

-Lvl 3: Complete the Path without falling.
+**Lvl 3**: Complete the Path without falling.
 #### 🕹️ Controls 🕹️
-Left,Right Up & Down Arrows: Move the car.
+**⬇⬆⬅➡**: Move the car.

-T: Play the Horn.
+**T**: Play the Horn.

-Space: Respawn the car.
+**Space**: Respawn the car.

-R: Skip to the next Level.
+**R**: Skip to the next Level.
 #### 🛠️ Developers 🛠️
 - Oscar Cuatrecasas - developer, testing.